Flat plumbing basket and contact structure: Flat plumbing basket as front projection

 \section{Flat plumbing basket as front projection}

 Let $F$ be a flat plumbing basket with bands $B_1, \ldots, B_n$.
-We draw $F$ as a union of bands and a rotated rectangle, where the bands are attached to the rectangle at the top left edge (see the middle picture in Figure~\ref{fig:front}).
-Moreover, we draw each band so that \begin{itemize} \item it is sufficiently thin and \item the core of the band consists of three line segments: one is parallel to the top left edge of the rectangle and the other two are vertical to the top left edge. \end{itemize} Let $h_i$ be the distance between the top left edge of the rectangle and the line segment of the core of $B_i$ parallel to the edge.
+We draw $F$ as a union of bands and a slanted rectangle so that the bands are attached to the rectangle at the top left edge (see the middle picture in Figure~\ref{fig:front}).
+Moreover, we draw each band so that \begin{itemize} \item it is sufficiently thin and \item the core of the band consists of three line segments: one is parallel to the top left edge of the rectangle and the other two are perpendicular to the top left edge. \end{itemize}

+We view as $F \subset \mathbf{R}^{3}$ and let $p:\mathbf{R}^{3} \rightarrow \mathbf{R}^{2}$ be the projection.
+Let $h_i$ be the distance of $p(\mbox{the top left edge of the rectangle})$ and $p($the line segment of the core of $B_i$ parallel to the edge$)$ in $\mathbf{R}^{2}$.
 We deform each band so that $h_i$ satisfies $h_i>h_j$ if $i>j$.
-Then, we obtain a diagram of $L=\partial F$ which satisfies that the strand with small slope is in front at each crossing.
+Then, the link diagram $p(L)=p(\partial F)$ has the property that at each crossing, the strand with smaller slope always lies in front.
 After replacing the local maxima and local minima in the horizontal coordinate with cusps, and smoothening the local maxima and local minima in the vertical coordinate, we obtain a front projection of a Legendrian link in the standard contact structure $\xi_{std}$ on $\mathbf{S}^3$ (see the right picture in Figure~\ref{fig:front} -- This picture answers \cite[Question~6.2]{tagami4}).

 We denote the Legendrian link by $\mathcal{L}_{F}$ and call it the {\it Legendrian link associated with $F$}.

 One can immediately read the Thurston-Bennequin number and the rotation number of $\mathcal{L}_{F}$ from the front projection. \begin{lem} Let $F$ be a flat plumbing basket with $b_1(F)>0$ and $\mathcal{L}_{F}$ be the Legendrian link associated with $F$.
 Then we obtain